Who Is Kelly Clarkson?

 Albums & Songs

 The following month, her first single, "A Moment Like This," went from No. 52 to No. 1 on the Billboard charts.
 In 2003, she made her feature film debut in the forgettable From Justin to Kelly.
 Fortunately, her first album fared much better than her movie.
 Thankful was a hit based in part because of the smash single, "Miss Independent."

-Clarkson went on to establish herself as a leading rock performer with her second album, Breakaway (2004).
+Clarkson went on to establish herself as a leading pop star with her second album, Breakaway (2004).
 The album spawned several big hits, including "Since U Been Gone," "Breakaway," "Behind These Hazel Eyes" and "Walk Away."
 It also earned Clarkson two Grammy Awards in 2005: one for Best Female Pop Vocal Performance for "Since U Been Gone" and another for Best Pop Vocal Album — an award she shared with producer Clive Davis and engineer/mixer Serban Ghenea.

 After selling millions of records, Clarkson was under a lot of pressure to keep the hits coming.
 But she wanted to try something different.
-Clarkson did not use professional songwriters as she had in the past and filled the record with songs that she co-wrote.
+Clarkson did not use the same team of songwriters as she had in the past and relied more strongly on songs that she co-wrote.
 The result led to a clash with Clive Davis over the album, My December (2007), after he suggested it needed to be reworked.
 Davis expressed concern that there were no singles on the album and others indicated that its overall tone was too negative.
 But Clarkson refused to change what she considered to be a very personal recording.